uofs-simlab/pythOS/README.md

 - c - A 1D numpy array
 - gamma - A 2D numpy array defining the coupling
 - omega (optional) - A 2D numpy array defining the coupling with the second slow operator.

+## Testing Examples

+There are a small set of tests available under `examples/tests/`.
+There is more complete documentation [here](examples/tests/README.md)